jamiely/reviews/books/something_wicked_this_way_comes.md

 dateFinished: 2015-02-06
 ---

+I listened to an audiobook recording of this book.

 Jim and Will are the best of friends.
 Jim has always been the more adventurous, more foolhardy of the two, leading Will into scrapes, but when a traveling carnival comes to Green Town, they wind up in a scrape that they cannot resolve alone.